 There are many ways you can reduce the risk of fraud on your credit card.
 Here are just a handful:

 - Use your common sense.
 Taking even the simplest precautions can stop fraud.
-Don't lend your card to anyone and only carry one or two cards at a time.
-Avoid providing your credit card information over the phone to unauthorized callers.
+Don't lend your card to anyone, and only carry one or two cards at a time.
+Avoid providing your credit card information over the phone to unauthorised callers.
 Report lost or stolen credit cards to your credit card company immediately.

 - Be wary of Internet scams.
 Don’t fall for any unsolicited emails that make too-good-to-be-true promises, such as an all-expense paid trip to California or access to a long-lost uncle's inheritance.
 Remember one simple rule: If an unsolicited email asks you to supply credit card information over the Internet, it’s a scam.

 - Use due diligence.
 Take the time to review your monthly credit card statements.
-Keep an eye out for inaccurate or additional charges and report any unauthorized charges right away to your credit card company.
+Keep an eye out for inaccurate or additional charges, and report any unauthorised charges right away to your credit card company.
 Better yet, save your credit card receipts and, at the end of every month, cross-reference them against your monthly statement for greater accuracy.

 - Protect your passwords.
 If your credit card is password protected, be sure to select a complex password with a combination of numbers and letters.
 Change your password often.
 And don't write your password down in a place where it can be easily found.